cloudbase/garm/README.md

 Pools are objects that define one type of worker and rules by which that pool of workers will be maintained.
 You can have multiple pools of different types of instances.
 Each pool can have different images, be on different providers and have different tags.

-Before we can create a pool, we need to list the available provider.
+Before we can create a pool, we need to list the available providers.
 Providers are defined in the config (see above), but we need to reference them by name in the pool.

 ```bash
 ubuntu@experiments:~$ garm-cli provider list